robdevops/finbot/README.md

 ## Configuration Details

 ### Discord
 * We use Discord's Slack compatibility webhook by appending `/slack` to the Discord webhook.
-Example:
+Example .env file entry:
 ```
 discord_webhook='https://discord.com/api/webhooks/1009998000000000000/AbCdEfGhIjKlMnOpQrStUvWxYz-AbCdEfGhIjKlMn/slack'
 ```

 ### Slack
-* Slack support simply requires the Slack webhook.
+* Slack support simply requires the Slack webhook in the .env file.
 Example:
 ```
 slack_webhook='https://hooks.slack.com/services/XXXXXXXXXXX/YYYYYYYYYYY/AbCdEfGhIjKlMnOpQrStUvWxYz'
 ```

 ### Telegram
 * Set up the bot by messaging [BotFather](https://telegram.me/BotFather)
-* In the .env file, prepend the bot id with `bot`
+* Prepend the bot id with `bot` in the .env file.
-* In the .env file, append the URL with `/sendMessage?chat_id=-CHAT_ID` where _CHAT_ID_ is the unique identifier
+* In the .env file, append `/sendMessage?chat_id=-CHAT_ID` to the bot URL, where _CHAT_ID_ is the unique identifier
 * For channels, _CHAT_ID_ should be negative and 13 characters.
 Prepend `-100` if necessary.
 * For Telegram groups, be aware the group id can change if you edit group settings (it becomes a "supergroup")
 * Example .env entry: